nimaafshar/metadamagenet/README.md

 ## Dataset

 We are using the xview2 [^xview2] challenge dataset, namely Xbd[^xbd], as the dataset for our project.
-This dataset contains pairs of pre and post-disaster satellite images from 19 natural disasters worldwide, including fires, hurricanes, floods, and earthquakes.
+This dataset contains pairs of pre and post-disaster images from 19 natural disasters worldwide, including fires, hurricanes, floods, and earthquakes.
 Each sample in the dataset consists of a pre-disaster image with its building annotations and a post-disaster image with the same building annotations.
 However, in the post-disaster building annotations, each building has a damage level of the following: *undamaged*, *damage*, *major damage*, *destroyed*, and *